ocaml-flambda/flambda-backend/jane/doc/extensions/_02-unboxed-types/or-null.md

 ## The `value_or_null` layout

-The key observation powering `or_null` is that ordinary OCaml values are never equal to the word 0.
-Because 0 can never be a valid pointer, and a tagged integer always has its bottom bit set.
+The key observation powering or_null is that no ordinary OCaml value equals the word 0.
+A valid pointer will always be non-null, and an immediate (represented as a tagged integer) will always have its bottom bit set.
+Thus, all are different from 0.
 Therefore, we can safely update the garbage collector not to traverse null pointers.

 We thus want `t or_null` to be just like `t`, except now with a meaning